Orange-Cyberdefense/bof/docs/usermanual.rst

 """"""""""""

 A frame can be created without referring to a predefined format, by manually adding blocks and fields to the frame.
-The section "Advanced usage" contains details on how to do so.
+The section "Advanced usage" (not available yet) contains details on how to do so.

 .. code-block::